pcislocked/pcislocked/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on this page
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning nothing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with nothing
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: don't
-- 😄 Pronouns: ...
+- 😄 Pronouns: attack helicopter
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i like trains
 -->